Yazalim/fam/Readme.md

 ###### Database:
 * MongoDB http://www.mongodb.org/

+### To Start

+- Make sure you have installed MongoDB, NodeJS and NPM
+- After cloning the project, don't forget installing NodeJS Modules by running this command: <code>npm install</code>

-Good points to read for beginning all these stuff:
+### Good points to read for beginning all these stuff:

 - Bootstrap: http://twitter.github.com/bootstrap
 Good stuff for responsive and easy design even for non designers like us.
 You only specify the grids and put things into these containers of the grids.